-The leak of data by the British Ministry of Defense could endanger the lives of Afghan citizens if the information falls into the hands of the Taliban.
-Pictured: The British Ministry of Defense headquarters in London.
+The leak of data by the British Ministry of Defence could endanger the lives of Afghan citizens if the information falls into the hands of the Taliban.
+Pictured: The British Ministry of Defence headquarters in London.
 (Source: The Guardian) |

 In a statement, Information Commissioner John Edwards said the data breach was extremely regrettable.

-“While the summer of 2021 was a difficult time and decisions were made quickly, that is no excuse for not protecting the information of those vulnerable to retaliation and at risk of serious harm,” Mr. Edwards also stressed.
+“While the summer of 2021 was a difficult time and decisions were made quickly, that is no excuse for not protecting the information of those vulnerable to retaliation and at risk of serious harm,” Mr. Edwards also emphasized.

 Source